Being for the Benefit of Mr. Kite!: Background

-The inspiration to write the song was a 19th-century circus poster for Pablo Fanque's Circus Royal appearance at Rochdale.
-Lennon purchased the poster on 31 January 1967 at a Sevenoaks antiques shop while the Beatles were filming promotional films for "Strawberry Fields Forever" in Sevenoaks, Kent.
-Lennon claimed years later to still have the poster in his home.
-"Everything from the song is from that poster," he explained, "except the horse wasn't called Henry."
-(The poster identifies the horse as "Zanthus".)
+Lennon purchased the original "Mr. Kite" poster in a Sevenoaks antiques shop on 31 January 1967, while the Beatles were filming promotional material for "Strawberry Fields Forever".
+He claimed years later to still have the poster in his home.
+"Everything from the song is from that poster", he explained, "except the horse wasn't called Henry."
+(The poster identifies it as "Zanthus".)
+The song also changes the location of the performance from Rochdale to Bishopsgate.

-The song's lyrics (based on the original poster) detail the evening's program, which was to occur at Bishopsgate in the following sequence: On Saturday at 5:50 pm the band was to begin playing while Mr. Kite would perform, flying "through the ring".
-Meanwhile, Mr. Henderson would execute ten Somersets, and then perform on the trampoline, "over men and horses, through hoops and over garters", (Note: According to a catalogue of Britishisms found in Beatles lyrics, "'hoops' are probably the staves used to reinforce a hogshead or barrel; used in this sense, 'garter' may also be a circlet of some material through which a performer jumps.") and "lastly through a hogshead of real fire".
-This act would be followed by the Hendersons dancing and singing.
-Finally, Henry the Horse would dance the waltz.
+The lyrics detail the evening's programme, consisting of a series of acrobatic tricks performed by Messrs.
+Kite and Henderson.
+Using a trampoline, Mr. Kite is to fly "over men and horses, hoops and garters" (Note: According to a catalogue of Britishisms found in Beatles lyrics, "'hoops' are probably the staves used to reinforce a hogshead or barrel; used in this sense, 'garter' may also be a circlet of some material through which a performer jumps.") and lastly "through a hogshead of real fire".
+The Hendersons, meanwhile, will dance and sing, and Mr. Henderson will undertake "ten somersets".
+Finally, Henry the Horse will dance the waltz.

 Mr. Kite is believed to be William Kite, who worked for Pablo Fanque from 1843 to 1845.
-"Mr. J. Henderson" was John Henderson, a wire-walker, equestrian, trampoline artist, and clown.
+Mr. Henderson was John Henderson, a wire-walker, equestrian, trampoline artist, and clown.
 While the poster made no mention of "Hendersons" plural, as Lennon sings, John Henderson did perform with his wife Agnes, the daughter of circus owner Henry Hengler.
 The Hendersons performed throughout Europe and Russia during the 1840s and 1850s.

 "Being for the Benefit of Mr. Kite!" is credited to Lennon–McCartney, but Lennon said he had written it entirely himself.
-In 1977, when shown a list of songs Lennon claimed writing on (including "Mr. Kite"), McCartney disputed only "In My Life".
-In his 1997 memoir, he claimed to have also co-written "Mr. Kite".
-In a 2013 interview with Rolling Stone magazine, he recalled spending an afternoon with Lennon writing the song based on the poster, and said that "the song just wrote itself".
-Pete Shotten, however, in his book John Lennon: In My Life, also remembers Lennon writing the song alone.
+In 1977, when shown a list of songs Lennon claimed to have written (including "Mr. Kite!"), McCartney disputed only "In My Life".
+In his 1997 memoir, however, he claimed to have co-written the song.
+In a 2013 interview with Rolling Stone magazine, he recalled spending an afternoon with Lennon writing the song based on the poster, saying that "the song just wrote itself".
+Pete Shotton, however, in his book John Lennon: In My Life, also remembers Lennon writing the song alone.